-In fact, you can tone that core, sculpt your arms, and strengthen those legs without ever leaving your office.
+In fact, you can tone that core, sculpt your arms, and strengthen those legs without ever your Slack channel.
 You just have to rethink the way you use your space, and that includes making the most of that chair and even the very walls around you.

 - Chair Squat

 Pretty simple stuff: stand up from your chair, and then lower yourself again (no hands!) until your thighs brush the seat.
 Straighten up.
 Repeat until it burns.

 Also simple.
 Stand up.
 Now lift yourself up onto your tiptoes, then back down, then up, then down.
 Stand on one leg while doing these lifts to go into beast mode.